BioDynaMo/biodynamo/doc/user_guide/docs/hello_world.md

 };
 ```

-And add the following line to the `construct` function:
+And add the following line to the constructor:

 ``` C++
 cell.AddBiologyModule(GrowDivide(32, 3000, {gAllEventIds}));